maxlebedev/maleficer/README.md

 # BUGS
     - Found a wall I was able to walk through in the caves.
     - MenuSelection maybe wants to be reset when moving thru menus
+    - Hitting Esc in char select exits game bc we use MenuInputEvent
+        * What's probs most correct is to keep a stack of menus and backtrack